-Smoothing is one of the main features of with profits business that we have to consider when determining the payout for a with profits policy.
+Smoothing is one of the main features of of with profits business that we have to consider when determining the payout for a with profits policy.
 It is one of the key ways in which we can be fair to all policyholders.

 The fund invests in a range of assets and the value of these goes up and down, sometimes significantly, over time.

 We try to add bonuses in a way that protects policyholders to some extent from temporary ups and downs of the investments held by the fund.

-For your policy, our current smoothing approach is to only change our bonus rates when the value of the fund's investments has changed by more than a set amount.
+For all business not taken out with Police Mutual, our current smoothing approach is to only change our bonus rates when the value of the fund's investments has changed by more than a set amount.
 This means that bonus rates could stay at the same level for many months even when the value of the fund's investments is going up and down.